hamza-Algohary/java-gtk-tutorial/README.md

 ```
 > [!IMPORTANT]
 > You have to treat the onActivate() handler as your main() method for the GUI.
-> Given that I'm going to omit Application creationg from the following code and you have to put it inside onActivate() handler.
+> Given that, I'm going to omit Application creationg from the following code and you have to put it inside onActivate() handler.

 ### Adding a label